joric/gnome/README.md

 ## Models

-All models were recreated from scratch, screenshots were reused as textures.
+All models were recreated from scratch, images were sometimes reused as textures.

 * [gnome.blend](gnome/Assets/models/gnome) - based on the orignal image by [Asci](http://www.gamedev.ru/art/forum/?id=5592)
 * [gnomeland.blend](gnome/Assets/models/gnomeland) - based on the orignal image by [Asci](http://www.gamedev.ru/art/forum/?id=5592)